yujiashu33/learngit/readme.txt

-git is a version control system,this is a modify version git is a free system
+git is a version control system,this is a modify version. git is a free system for every body.